 INDY 500 PRIMER: Questions and answers for the world’s biggest race

-NBC Sports has ranked the Top 10 Indy 500s through a panel that judged through scores of 1-20 in five categories (with a total of 100 being perfect): quality of racing, memorable moments, strength of competition, historical impact and spectacle.
+NBC Sports has ranked the Top 10 Indy 500s through a panel that judged through scores of 1-20 in five categories: quality of racing, memorable moments, strength of competition, historical impact and spectacle.

-Top 10 Indy 500s, No. 8: Al Unser Jr. edges Goodyear in closest finish in race’s history originally appeared on NBCSports.com
+Top 10 Indy 500s, No. 9: Sam Hornish Jr. beats Marco Andretti in race’s first last-lap pass originally appeared on NBCSports.com